 - Is the amount of glazing appropriate for the use and location?

-- The decision should be based on analysis of the development in the landscape taking into account
+- The decision should be based on analysis of the development in the landscape taking into account:

-- Landscape impact
+- o landscape impact;

-- Disruption to dark landscape continuity
+- o disruption to dark landscape continuity;

-- Visible intrusion
+- o visible intrusion;

-- Urban/rural density and remoteness
+- o urban/rural density and remoteness; and

-- Shielding by vegetation and buildings
+- o shielding by vegetation and buildings.